 With sales, design and manufacturing centers in the United States and China, Johnson is ideally placed to support the requirements of the emerging 5G market and will continue to invest in their product portfolio to support the emerging needs of 5G networks.

 SMA Semi-precision sub-miniature RF and microwave connector that extensively used for frequencies up to 18 GHz and sometimes more.
 Comes in a variety formats, male, female, straight, right-angled, bulkhead fitting to meet most requirements.
-4.2mm DC – 18 GHz, (26.5 GHz) Screw thread
+4.2mm DC – 18 GHz, (26.5 GHz) Screw Thread

-2.4mm Smaller-size Variant on SMA, operating up to a higher frequency 2.4mm DC – 50 GHz Screw thread
+2.4mm Smaller-size Variant on SMA, operating up to a higher frequency 2.4mm DC – 50 GHz Screw Thread

-1.85mm (V type) Smaller-size Variant on SMA, operating up to a higher frequency 1.85mm DC – 67 Ghz Screw thread
+1.85mm (V type) Smaller-size Variant on SMA, operating up to a higher frequency 1.85mm DC – 67 Ghz Screw Thread

 SMPM 30% smaller than SMP, designed for very high frequency applications where space and package density are a necessity.
 Applications include Next generation phase arrays, high speed semiconductor test, customer specific development 2.4mm DC – 65 GHz Push-on and snap-on mating styles